edgedb/edgedb/docs/edgeql/path_resolution.rst

-When doing ``SELECT``, ``UPDATE``, or ``DELETE``, if the subject is a path with zero or more shapes applied to it, the path will be bound in ``FILTER`` and ``ORDER BY`` clauses:
+When doing ``SELECT``, ``UPDATE``, or ``DELETE``, if the subject is a path, optionally with shapes applied to it, the path will be bound in ``FILTER`` and ``ORDER BY`` clauses:

 .. code-block:: edgeql-repl